slatedocs/slate/JS_SDK.md

 In the `options` object

 `showRemarks` is a boolean.
-Should be passed true if you want a queries section in the form as in the second form at https://marketing.anarock.com/static/test.html
+Should be passed `true` if you want a queries section in the form as in the second form at https://marketing.anarock.com/static/test.html

 `remarksTitle` is a string, Label that should be showing as title of queries section in the form.

 `show_label` is a boolean to show or hide label in input boxes.
-Default value is true.
+Default value is `true`.

 `show_placeholder` is a boolean to show or hide label in input boxes.
-Default value is false.
+Default value is `false`.

 `show_placeholder` && `show_label` both cannot be same at the same point of time.

 `contacting_authority` this should be the project name to show the name for dnd checkbox

-`show_thankyou` is a boolean to check if after success thank you screen to be shown or not. default value is false
+`show_thankyou` is a boolean to check if after success thank you screen to be shown or not. default value is `true`

 Working example can be seen here. https://marketing.anarock.com/static/test.html